 If you’re trying to prepare to apply for a loan, you might be better off paying a one-time fee to FICO to check your actual score so that you can better gauge where your score truly lies.
 You can also check out the 13 credit cards that offer free FICO Scores.

-No, this free credit monitoring service does not hurt your credit score because any credit report pull initiated by you only counts as a soft inquiry.
+No, this free credit monitoring service does not hurt your credit scores because any credit report pull initiated by you only counts as a soft inquiry.
 Hard inquiries can hurt your score between 5 and 10 points for each one, and potentially sound an alarm with lenders that you’re strapped for cash.

 How are credit offers decided by Credit Sesame?